Be-Secure/BeSAIRisksControlsViz/README.md

 * Single-page website built using:
     * React
     * Lightweight JavaScript (vanilla JS) with a charting library (e.g., D3.js).
-* The chosen technology stack will be specified in the README.

 ### User Interface (UI)